georgringer/doc/Resources/Public/ExampleDocs/Setup/Extension.md

 # Using this extension

-Using this extension is fairly easy.
+Get started documenting your custom extension.
+Write directly in your IDE as you build.

 ## Write the documentation

 ?> Without any documentation, this extension is not useful at all :)

+Describe what your extension does, how to use it and how to maintain it.
+Once you have some content, create structure by adding links to the sidebar navigation.
+Check out the sample documentation included in this extension which you can use as a guide `EXT:doc/Resources/Public/ExampleDocs`.
-Checkout the sample documentation inside `EXT:doc/Resources/Public/ExampleDocs` and also the [Markdown Cheatsheet](Setup/Markdown.md) as there are some nice features available.
+See also the [Markdown Cheatsheet](Setup/Markdown.md) as there are some nice features available.

 The following 3 special files are important:

-- `Home.md`: This file is uses as homepage.
+- `Home.md`: This file is used as homepage.
 - `_sidebar.md`: Sidebar on the left.
-Put all the important links here
+Put all the important links here.
-- `_navbar.md`: Navigation on the top right
+- `_navbar.md`: Navigation on the top right.

 ## Setup the extension